helsingborg-stad/blade-component-library/README.md

 ```

+## Data flow
+Base controller components
+This controller handles all data flow to every component.
+There are multiple ways of inputting data to a component.

+1. The default configuration of the component.
+These settings are made in the configuration json
+in each component folder.

+2. By populating the directive (in view file).
+This should be data that idicates states like
+isDisabled => true etc.

+3. By data manipulation in the controller connected
+to each component.
+This data can be in every form,
+but should focus on translating other input to view
+data.
+This file can contain clear-text-classes.

+4. If the component library is running inside WordPress.
+There is a additional filter that can be used to externally
+manipulate the data as a last step before output.

+Filter (General):
+BladeComponentLibrary/Component/Data - Takes $data

+Filter (Component specific):
+BladeComponentLibrary/Component/ComponentName/Data - Takes $data

+Filter class (General):
+BladeComponentLibrary/Component/Class - Takes $class

+Filter class (Component specific):
+BladeComponentLibrary/Component/ComponentName/Class - Takes $class

+Class filters extracts the class variable from $data object.

 ## Add a builtin component
 The most efficient and proposed way of adding a compning is by a PR to this package.
 It will then be available for everyone to be used.
 A internal component requires three different files.